Frequently Asked Questions

 You can communicate with any cell phone number, email address or ZOLEO App user.

 Can others message me when I am using ZOLEO outside of mobile coverage?

 Yes, if you have shared your dedicated ZOLEO SMS number or email address with them, then your contact can initiate a message directly with you and you’ll receive it even when you’re traveling beyond mobile coverage zones.

 Why aren’t my ZOLEO SMS messages delivering to some international recipients?

-ZOLEO Inc. is working with telecommunication operators around the globe to ensure ZOLEO SMS messages are delivered reliably.
-Please contact ZOLEO support if you suspect your messages are blocked.
+ZOLEO can send SMS messages to mobile recipients across the globe.
+However, select countries, including New Zealand, have implemented national SPAM filtering which can interfere with the successful delivery of messages.
+Blocking is most likely to occur if a message contains a URL and/or phone number.
+ZOLEO Inc. is working with telecommunication operators around the globe to ensure SMS messages sent via a ZOLEO device are delivered reliably.
+Please contact ZOLEO support if you suspect your messages are being blocked.